GM-Consult-IOT/QMC6310_Unified/README.md

 ## Usage

-The driver is consistent with the Adafruit unified sensor abstraction layer.
+The driver is consistent with the `Adafruit Unified Sensor` abstraction layer.
 The sensor is initialized in the `setup` method by calling `begin` on a `QMC6310_Unified` driver instance.
 In the `loop` method, define a `sensors_event_t` event and pass it to the driver's `getEvent` method to populate the event with the most recent magnetic flux vectors.

 main.cpp
 ```C++